skoussou/aws-lambdas-to-azure-quarkus-containers/how-to-docs/container-guidelines.md

 # Guidelines for container based Java applications

 ## A - Java Framework
-The use case case lambda functions are implemented using a combination of Java 8,Java 11 and the AWS SDK.
+The use case lambda functions are implemented using a combination of Java 8,Java 11 and the AWS SDK.

 During the migration we have:
   1) Migrated the codebase of the services to Quarkus Java containers on Openshift Azure and we are using the Azure SDK and Java 11.